uxlfoundation/open-source-working-group/project-infrastructure/project-ci-documentation.md

 *Existing public CI*

+The current CI infrastructure is setup for per-commit testing.
+It is run automatically on PRs in the oneDPL repository when a new commit is made to the source branch of the PR.

 | Owner | Type | OS | How to access logs |
 | --- | --- | --- | --- |
 | GitHub | CPU x86 | Ubuntu | Via CI Testing Workflow view |